z-katas/arch-katas-dcc/other-artifacts/Requirement-analysis.md

      * **Usability**
      * **Interoperability**
 4. *Tracking candidate progress is a hard requirement.*
-   * Warrants data integrity in the system to accurately show candidate progress as and when his course progress is updated.
+   * For NPOs which have their own APIs for their offerings, data must be regularly pulled from their APIs to update candidate progress and particular NPO offerings in the platform.
-   * For NPOs which have their own APIs for their offerings, data must be regularly pulled from the APIs to update candidate progress in the platform.
+   * This warrants data integrity in the system to accurately show candidate progress as and when his course progress is updated.
    * NFRs
      * **Workflow**
      * **Data Integrity**
-5. *Tracking engagement is a hard requirement*
+6. *Tracking engagement is a hard requirement*
    * Any activity (attending meetings, posts, subscribing to the offerings, etc.) performed by the users must be tracked and recorded in the system.
 This will also help to incentivize engagement.
    * NFRs
      * **Workflow**
      * **Data Integrity**
-6. *The Platform must provide a way to allow Non-Profits to publicize offerings to the platform that can provide some level of automatic matching for Candidate requests.*
+7. *The Platform must provide a way to allow Non-Profits to publicize offerings to the platform that can provide some level of automatic matching for Candidate requests.*
    * Recommendations based on the candidate's profile, interests and activity in the system.
-7. *The Platform allows offerings to contain rich text, links, and downloadable readable content such as PDFs, but no other downloads.*
+8. *The Platform allows offerings to contain rich text, links, and downloadable readable content such as PDFs, but no other downloads.*
    * Since the files/documents are essential for any NGO to operate, they must be safely stored and recoverable (in case of disaster).
    * NFRs
      * **Recoverability**
      * **Fault Tolerance**
-8. *Each offering must support a certain list of properties (defined by the platform), such as name, organization description, website, unique identifier (assigned by the Administrators) and other identification information.*
+9. *Each offering must support a certain list of properties (defined by the platform), such as name, organization description, website, unique identifier (assigned by the Administrators) and other identification information.*
-9. *The Platform must provide both operational reports (number of candidate matches / period, number of offerings / region, and so on) and analytical reports (projections of future desirable career paths, Offering gaps in a region based on demand, and so on) for use by Administrators.*
+10. *The Platform must provide both operational reports (number of candidate matches / period, number of offerings / region, and so on) and analytical reports (projections of future desirable career paths, Offering gaps in a region based on demand, and so on) for use by Administrators.*
     * System should reliably store user activity and data coming from various services in the platform.
     * Big data store to train models for better predictions on recommendations.
 Consider **OLAP solution** to perform analytics.
-10. *Reminder to think critically about the nonprofit and candidate experience, anticipate these users needs while developing the use case and user stories.
+11. *Reminder to think critically about the nonprofit and candidate experience, anticipate these users needs while developing the use case and user stories.
 Consider what can offer these users maximum value to fulfill the intent of logging on the app.*
     *  Apply design thinking to understand user personas and their needs.
 Come up with a user experience that is intuitive.
     *  NFRs
        *  **Usability**